 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination that is focused on the ears, nose, and throat.
-What they find during the history and physical examination often suggests a cause of the earache and the tests that may need to be done (see table Some Causes and Features of Earache Some Causes and Features of Earache ).
+What they find during the history and physical examination often suggests a cause of the earache and the tests that may need to be done (see table ).
+Doctors may also do tuning fork tests Testing to evaluate hearing.

 In addition to the presence of warning signs, an important feature is whether the ear examination is normal.
 Middle and external ear disorders cause abnormalities, which, when combined with the person's symptoms and other medical history, usually suggest a cause.

 People with a normal ear examination may have ear pain for another reason, such as tonsillitis Tonsillopharyngitis Sore throat is pain in the back of the throat.
-The pain can be severe and is usually worsened by swallowing.
-Many people with sore throat refuse to eat or drink.
-Sometimes pain is also felt... read more .
-If no abnormalities are found during the ear examination but the person has chronic pain, doctors sometimes suspect the ear pain might be due to a TMJ disorder Temporomandibular Disorders .
+A sore throat can be very painful and is usually worsened by swallowing.
+Many people with a sore throat refuse to eat or drink.
+Sometimes pain... read more .
+If no abnormalities are found during the ear examination but the person has chronic pain, doctors sometimes suspect the ear pain might be due to a temporomandibular joint (TMJ) disorder Temporomandibular Disorders .
 However, people with chronic pain should have a thorough head and neck examination (including fiberoptic examination) to rule out cancer or a tumor in the nasal passages and upper throat (nasopharynx).

 Most often, the doctor's examination provides a diagnosis, and tests are not needed.
 However, people with a normal ear examination, particularly those with chronic or recurrent pain, may need tests to look for cancer.
-Such tests usually include examination of the nose, throat, and voice box (larynx) with a flexible viewing scope (endoscope) and magnetic resonance imaging (MRI) of the head and neck.
+Such tests usually include examination of the nose, throat, and voice box (larynx) with a flexible viewing scope (endoscope) and magnetic resonance imaging (MRI) of the base of the skull.

 Treatment of Earache